-The Minister may, by writing, delegate to any person all or any of the Minister's functions or powers under this Act or the regulations.
+- (1) The Minister may, by writing, delegate to any person all or any of the Minister's functions or powers under this Act or the regulations. - (2) However, subsection (1) does not apply in relation to the function under subsection 23A(1) (about approval of citizenship test).